-- Require direct clinical guidance less than 75% of the time managing patients with simple conditions, but require assistance managing patients with complex conditions. - 2.
-Demonstrate consistency in developing proficiency with basic tasks (i.e., medical record review, goniometry, muscle testing, and basic interventions). - 3.
-Review your performance for the week and exchange feedback with CI regarding level of supervision, teaching methods, plan for next week, etc. (This is on-going for the entire duration of the internship). - 4.
+- 1. Require direct clinical guidance less than 75% of the time managing patients with simple conditions, and less than 100% of the time managing patients with complex conditions. - 2.
+Demonstrate consistency in developing proficiency with basic tasks (i.e., medical record review, goniometry, muscle testing, and basic interventions) - 3.
+Review your performance for the week and exchange feedback with CI regarding - 4. level of supervision, teaching methods, plan for next week, etc. (This is on-going for the entire duration of the internship). - 5.
 Demonstrate collaboration with all members of health care team for a patient during all phases of care in the patient management model.

-- Increased Student Participation - Student should be familiar with facility, routine, policies and procedures Student should increase their own clinical reasoning into the discussions with the - Increased participation with non-complicated patient care - Student may be introduced to more complex patient situations
+- Increased Student Participation - Student should be familiar with facility, routine, policies and procedures Student should be increasing their own clinical reasoning into the discussions with the CI - Increased participation with non-complicated patient care - Student may be introduced to more complex patient situations